shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 You can activate a creature’s ability, if all conditions are met, and if you pay any costs associated with it.

 Fight a creature: Your creature and another creature fight.
 The creatures with the highest power deal damage to the other creatures without the highest power.
 The damage dealt is equal to the highest creature’s base power.
 If the highest power is double the second highest power, the damage is doubled.
+This action is slow.

 Resolving the battle means tallying up the total power of all creatures for each player, and the player with the highest total power wins the landmark.
 This action is super slow.